plewis/plewis.github.io/phylogenetics/papers.md

 Brown, J. M., Hedtke, S. M., Lemmon, A. R., and Lemmon, E. M. (2010).
 When trees grow too long: investigating the causes of highly inaccurate bayesian branch-length estimates.
 Systematic Biology 59:145–161.

-Brown, W., E. Prager, A. Wang, and A. Wilson.
-1982.
-Mitochondrial DNA sequences of primates, tempo and mode of evolution.
-Journal of Molecular Evolution 18:225-239.

-Buneman, M. 1971.
-The recovery of trees from measurements of dissimilarity.
-Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R., Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
-Press, Edinburgh.

 Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)

-Cavalli-Sforza, L. L., and A. W. F. Edwards.
-1967.
-Evolution 32:550-570.

 Chifman, J., and Kubatko, L. S. 2014.
 [Quartet Inference from SNP Data Under the Coalescent Model.](http://doi.org/10.1093/bioinformatics/btu530) Bioinformatics 30(23):3317-3324.